-Children younger than 19 years old, young adults younger than 21 years old who are residing in an IMD, and pregnant women may qualify for BadgerCare Plus or Medicaid if they are lawfully present in the U.S. under any of the nonimmigrant statuses listed in the table below and are otherwise eligible.
+Children younger than 19 years old, young adults younger than 21 years old who are residing in an IMD, and pregnant women may qualify for BadgerCare Plus or Medicaid if they are lawfully present in the U.S. under many of the immigrant and non-immigrant statuses.
+For those who are not in a qualifying Immigrant category, but are lawfully present, use the Registration Status Code of 20.
+Please see Process Help, Section 82.6 VIS SAVE Verification Responses Table for a list of SAVE Responses and the appropriate Registration Status Code in CWW to apply.